Hiring

 Excepted Service staff are federal employees without competitive status.
 These are typically, but not always, term appointees and/or those hired via Direct Hire Authorities.

 Senior Executive Service (SES) are senior leadership jobs in the government.
 These staff can be either career staff or political appointees.
-Applying for SES jobs is especially difficult, and requires a special resume format that includes documentation of the 22 Executive Core Qualifications (ECQs).
 Staff must be reviewed and approved by an SES board as part of the hiring process, but once approved they do not need to repeat the approval process.
-Existing federal staff must have been GS-15 or equivalent for at least a year beforehand.
+Existing federal staff must have been GS-15 or equivalent for at least a year beforehand, but private sector folks only need to show equivalent experience.
+As mentioned above, this leads to many staff leaving government for the private sector for a few years to come back at a higher rank.

-Chief Information Officer (CIO)s are almost always SES, but other “C-suite” staff may not be.
+Chief Information Officer (CIO)s are almost always SES, but other “C-suite” staff may not be - notably, Chief Data Officers (CDOs) and Chief Technology Officers (CTOs) are usually not.
 At larger agencies, some or all staff directly beneath the CIO may be SES, but this is not comparatively common.
-It has long been noted that the SES is lacking in diversity, being predominantly older white men.

 All staff are also either categorized as Career, meaning regular federal employees, or Political, meaning they have been appointed by the President for that job.
 Typically political staff leave at the end of a president’s term.
 Most senior leadership in an agency is usually political, but CIOs may be either career or political.